Markeith Loyd's trial pushed back again; new judge and date set

 TRENDING NOW:

 But Lauten won’t be the judge presiding over the case.
-He’s retiring this summer.
-So the case will be handed over to a new judge.
+He’s retiring this summer, and the case will be given to a new judge.

 Lauten made the decision Tuesday to allow Loyd’s attorneys more time to prepare their case.
-Loyd's attorney, Terence Lenamon, said there was no way he would be ready by May.
-He said he has more than 100 depositions to take from mostly law enforcement on the scene of Loyd’s arrest.
+Loyd's attorney, Terence Lenamon, said he would not be ready by May.
+Lenamon said he has more than 100 depositions to take from mostly law enforcement who were at the scene of Loyd’s arrest.

-The delay for Dixon’s case also mean Loyd’s trial for the murder of Lt.
+The delay for Dixon’s case also mean Loyd’s trial for the killing of Orlando Police Department Lt.
 Deborah Clayton will be also be pushed back.

+Loyd is accused of fatally shooting Clayton in 2017 as she stopped to question him at a Walmart in Orange County.

+The decision came after prosecutor Brad King filed a motion of speedy trial.

 #markeithloyd will now go to trial September 30th not May 6th.
 Another delay.
 If that stays it will be just short of 3 years since Sade Dixon was killed. #wftv— Shannon Butler (@SButlerWFTV) March 26, 2019